You are currently signed in as .

 Industries & Professions /

 Fresh off the assembly line, new car models are faster, more powerful, sleeker, and loaded with every imaginable upgrade option.
 These new designs and improvements are made possible through the work of automotive engineers.
 Automotive engineers are responsible for the design, development and manufacturing of automotive vehicles.
 They have been trained in a variety of engineering specialties, including mechanical, industrial, safety, materials, chemical, and electrical engineering.
+Automotive engineers are involved in the direct building, modification, and testing of vehicles or components.
 Automotive engineers further specialize in a specific area of automotive production.

-Production engineers design entire systems or single components needed for cars to function.
-Engineers at Ford Motor Company, for example, may be responsible for designing a better suspension system for a new sports utility model that allows for a smoother ride comparable to that of a sedan.
-Production engineers often work for large automotive manufacturers, but may also find employment with independent engineering firms specializing in automotive components or systems.
+Production engineers and technicians design and test entire systems or single components needed for cars to function.
+Engineers and technicians at Ford Motor Company, for example, may be responsible for designing a better suspension system for a new sports utility model that allows for a smoother ride comparable to that of a sedan.
+Production engineers and technicians often work for large automotive manufacturers, but may also find employment with independent engineering firms specializing in automotive components or systems.
 Hunter Engineering Company, for example, has had great success in designing and patenting many under-car service equipment and systems used by automotive giants such as Chrysler, Ford, and General Motors.

-Engineers working for automotive manufacturers plan and implement the assembly of the entire vehicle.
+Engineers and technicians working for automotive manufacturers plan and implement the assembly of the entire vehicle.
 Engineers working for automotive suppliers have the same responsibility for individual parts or systems.
 Manufacturing engineers oversee the design and layout of the equipment, including the workers assigned to the assembly line.
-They also run tests to ensure the systems and components stay true to quality and are able to stand up to normal wear and tear, and make adjustments as needed.
+Utilizing the expertise of manufacturing technicians, they also run tests to ensure the systems and components stay true to quality and are able to stand up to normal wear and tear, and make adjustments as needed.
 The manufacturing and installation of parts—including interior and exterior trim, materials for seats, and body panels—are just some items that fall under the responsibility of manufacturing engineers.
 They often collaborate with a team of other engineers, technicians, and test drivers.

 Complete your Vault Profile and get seen by top employers